alessiolombardo/heartbeat-trigger/README.md

 # heartbeat-trigger
 Simple heartbeat triggers to visually monitoring the system load (CPU and RAM)

 Written in pure C, tiny, fast and simple!
 Ideal for easy monitoring of system load!
-Only for Windows OS (for now!).
+For Windows and Linux.

 ## System Requirements ##
 RAM: <400KB

 Disk: <25KB

-Operating System: Windows NT (Tested only on Windows 7, Windows 10)
+Operating System: Windows NT (Tested only on Windows 7, Windows 10), Linux (Tested only on Ubuntu 18.04)

 ## Description ##